By Chet Yarbrough

 To a father, Madden’s memoir is heart breaking.
 Men are frequently indiscriminate in their relationships.
 Often, they have little concern for the consequences of their action.

-Men spread their seed and sometimes walk away.
+Men spread their seed and too often walk away.
 Women are stuck with the most difficult decision of their lives-raising or giving up their child.

 One might argue that women have a choice but that ignores history’s male domination and world paternalism.

 Women are always left with the major decisions of life when they become pregnant.
 Fathers can leave or stay.
 Women can never leave.
 Women stay with a decision to abort, adopt, or single-parent a yet to be born child.
 The reality of staying is a physical and mental trial for women; pending a life sentence.
 For men, if there is a sentence, it is limited to guilt and an uncertain, and frequently ignored, financial penalty.

-“Long Live the Tribe of Fatherless Girls” implies an abusive or profligate father is a bump in the road; rather than a tragedy.
+“Long Live the Tribe of Fatherless Girls” sadly implies an abusive or profligate father is a bump in the road, rather than a tragedy.

 However, Madden shows a child can survive the worst a broken family can do and become something better.
 Madden’s story begs the question of how many children of single parents are unable to meet the challenges of a neglectful father, and how many of those children are life’s casualties?